OathPros/COMP3/source/patterns/controls/menus.rst

 * Label menu items with verbs for commands and adjectives for settings, using :ref:`header capitalization <header-capitalization>`.
 * Menu items can include :doc:`checkboxes <checkboxes>` and :doc:`radio buttons <radio-buttons>`.
 * Two linked actions can be combined into a single menu item, by changing the label when the item is selected.
 For example, a *Play* item may change to *Pause*.
 However, only use this type of item when actions are logical opposites which are obvious to users.
 Likewise, do not use this technique for settings — use check boxes or radio buttons instead.
 * Provide an :ref:`access key <access-keys>` for every menu item.
-You may use the same access key on different menus in your application, but avoid duplicating access keys on the same menu.
+You may use the same access key on different menus in your app, but avoid duplicating access keys on the same menu.

 .. _menu-organization: